 Idaho Power Company, a prominent utility provider in the United States, is headquartered in Boise, Idaho.
 Established in 1916, the company has grown to serve over 500,000 customers across southern Idaho and eastern Oregon, making it a key player in the energy sector.
-Specialising in the generation, transmission, and distribution of electricity, Idaho Power is committed to delivering reliable and sustainable energy solutions.
-The company is known for its diverse energy portfolio, which includes hydroelectric, wind, and solar power, setting it apart in the renewable energy landscape.
-Idaho Power has achieved significant milestones, including a strong focus on energy efficiency and customer service, positioning itself as a leader in the industry.
-With a dedication to innovation and sustainability, Idaho Power continues to enhance its market presence while contributing to the communities it serves.
+Specialising in electricity generation, transmission, and distribution, Idaho Power is known for its commitment to renewable energy sources, including hydroelectric and wind power.
+With a focus on sustainability, Idaho Power has achieved significant milestones, such as being recognised for its energy efficiency programmes and innovative grid management solutions.
+The company’s dedication to providing reliable and affordable energy has solidified its position as a leader in the industry, earning accolades for its customer service and environmental stewardship.

 How does Idaho Power's carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.